Kendellb/CodEd/dev-docs/Instructions.md

 -Open a Node.js command prompt

--Cd into the the CodEd fodler
+-Cd into the the CodEd folder

 -Execute `npm install` to install all required packages